Moving Away from VMware? Keep Your Options Open

 It’s important to develop a plan as soon as possible, even if you’re thinking about moving some or all your current perpetual license workloads to a corresponding bundle.
 Here are a few points to consider when deciding what comes next for your virtualized components and their software.

 In some cases, moving certain workloads to a corresponding bundle might be the right technical or financial move for your business.
-The tight timelines Broadcom has issued might make a move to bundled VMware products the only realistic short-term option.
+The tight timelines that Broadcom issued might make a move to bundled VMware products the only realistic short-term option.
 But wherever your plans take you, do not take the decision to trade in your perpetual licenses lightly.

 Moreover, Broadcom is known for “milking” its newly acquired customers when it buys into new companies.
 Moving dependent customers onto a recurring payment scheme will allow the new VMware owner to increase prices again as it sees fit – a move that would be consistent with Broadcom’s stated goal of increasing the platform’s revenue by billions over the next three years.